Rurusetto/rurusetto/content/posts/bosu/index.md

 # status

-- Status : usable (but buggy due to amout of HitObjects)
+- Status : Usable (but unstable due to amount of HitObjects)
 - Last Update : 2021.417.0
 - Can import and play without error : Yes